CamBC-Lab/SocialNetworkAPIproject/README.md

 2. Access the API at `http://localhost:3001`

 ## API Endpoints
-- `POST /api/auth/register` - Register a new user
+- `POST /api/users` - Create a new user
-- `POST /api/auth/login` - Login a user
 - `GET /api/users` - Get all users
 - `GET /api/users/:id` - Get a user by ID
 - `PUT /api/users/:id` - Update a user by ID
 - `DELETE /api/users/:id` - Delete a user by ID
+- `POST /api/users/:id/friends - Add a friend by ID
+- `DELETE /api/users/:id/friends/:friendsID - Delete a friend by ID
-- `POST /api/posts` - Create a new post
+- `POST /api/thoughts` - Create a new thought
-- `GET /api/posts` - Get all posts
+- `GET /api/thoughts` - Get all thoughts
-- `GET /api/posts/:id` - Get a post by ID
+- `GET /api/thoughts/:id` - Get a thought by ID
-- `PUT /api/posts/:id` - Update a post by ID
+- `PUT /api/thoughts/:id` - Update a thought by ID
-- `DELETE /api/posts/:id` - Delete a post by ID
+- `DELETE /api/thoughts/:id` - Delete a thought by ID
-- `POST /api/posts/:id/comments` - Add a comment to a post
+- `POST /api/thoughts/:id/reactions` - Add a reaction to a thought
-- `GET /api/posts/:id/comments` - Get all comments for a post
+- `GET /api/thoughts/:id/reactions` - Get all reactions for a thought
-- `DELETE /api/posts/:id/comments/:commentId` - Delete a comment by ID
+- `DELETE /api/thoughts/:id/reactions/:reactionId` - Delete a reaction by ID

 ## Contributing
 1. Fork the repository